-DA 83 Preventive Dentistry II (.5)
+DA 83 Preventive Dentistry II

-Prerequisite: A minimum grade of 'C' in DA 82
+Prerequisite: A minimum grade of 'C' in DA 50, DA 82, proof of Hepatitis B Immunization, and current BLS for Healthcare Providers Certificate

 Application of concepts and skills from DA 82.
 Emphasis is on the coronal polishing procedure and pit and fissure sealants as applied to clinical patients.